datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
-Hi, I am Nujcharee Haswell (Ped), welcome to this course “Case Study: Data Driven Decision Making with SQL”.
+Hi, I am Nujcharee Haswell (Ped), welcome to the course “Case Study: Data Driven Decision Making with SQL”.

 In this video, you'll be learning about building basic SQL queries.